-Of Counsel, Tax lawyer +33 (0)1 56 57 41 66 philippe.emiel@pwcavocats.com
+Avocat of Counsel and Tax Lawyer +33 (0)1 56 57 41 66 philippe.emiel@pwcavocats.com

 This publication has been prepared for general guidance on matters of interest only, and does not constitute professional advice.
-PricewaterhouseCoopers France, and/or any member of the PwC network may not be held liable for any decision taken on the basis of the information contained in this publication, or the consequences thereof. © 2017 PricewaterhouseCoopers France.
+PricewaterhouseCoopers France, and/or any member of the PwC network may not be held liable for any decision taken on the basis of the information contained in this publication, or the consequences thereof.

+© 2018 PricewaterhouseCoopers France.
 All rights reserved.

 PwC Société d'Avocats is a member of PricewaterhouseCoopers International Ltd, an English private company.